dominatorul/Guides/erista.md

 ## Monitoring Your Switch
 - Use status monitor overlay to indicate if you've bypassed the charger IC limit (e.g., -1W displayed while charging).
 - To get the best results, be sure your battery is 10-90% to display the real charging
+    - If the battery is above 90%, power drawn from the charger gets reduced.
+    - A slight negative power draw (roughly -0.1W) is fine if the battery is above 90%
+    - A higher negative power draw (~-0.5W) is not safe
+    - For accurate results, test with a lower battery.

 ---